DrThomasAger/smile/README.md

 - `python/` – prototype scripts for transforming prompts.

 ## Contribute
 Help build a dataset of prompts that will be automatically converted for better performance.
-Share examples already written in Smile or send raw prompts you'd like translated.
+Share examples already written in ***(: Smile*** or send raw prompts you'd like translated.

 - ☆ **[**Star** the repository now](https://github.com/DrThomasAger/smile)** to help others discover Smile for **more positive prompt engineering for all.**
 - [: **Contribute on GitHub** by opening [issues](https://github.com/DrThomasAger/smile/issues) or [pull requests](https://github.com/DrPrompt/smile/pulls) with your own Smile snippets, original prompts (I will convert) or your conversion (or language!) ideas.

-Smile formalizes an entire informal tradition.
+***(: Smile*** formalizes an entire informal tradition.
 It takes what prompt engineers were already doing—dropping delimiters, making clear input vs. instruction sections, using repeated markers for emphasis, and codifies it into a coherent and positive syntax designed **to maximize instruction following.** By specifying itself as an instruction only language, it enables a directed core focus to this goal undiluted by IDE integration.
 Here, just focus on getting text outputs according to our instructions consistently.
-We do that by clearly structuring our prompts according to (: Smile.
+We do that by clearly structuring our prompts according to ***(: Smile***.

 # Try (: Smiling